-The European Commission’s ongoing ‘Fitness Check’ of EU legislation is the first deliverable of the Evaluation of the EU Animal Welfare Strategy, and was a focal topic at the exchange of views with the Commissioner yesterday afternoon.
+The Evaluation of the EU Animal Welfare Strategy is the first deliverable of the European Commission’s ongoing ‘Fitness Check’ of EU legislation and was a focal topic at the exchange of views with the Commissioner yesterday afternoon.
 The meeting was chaired by MEP Anja Hazekamp, President of the Intergroup, who was pleased with the constructive exchange of views, which touched upon a number of crucial topics including the need for a revision of the outdated Animal Transport Regulation, as well as the Directive concerning the protection of animals kept for farming purposes.

 Additionally, Hazekamp sees the revision of the legislation as the ultimate opportunity to deliver on the European Citizens’ Initiative End the Cage Age, and put an end to cages in animal farming.

 The Animal Welfare Strategy was structured around 6 key objectives.
 According to the Commissioner, all objectives were met, apart from the final objective: simplifying the legislative framework.
 Kyriakides stated that the Commission would remedy this and revise selected pieces of legislation on the welfare of farmed animals.

 The Commissioner stressed her personal willingness to improve animal welfare standards, highlighting the recent deplorable events of the livestock vessels in the Mediterranean sea and her immediate action to all authorities concerned.